AugustWahlberg/Community-Science-Museum/README.md

 The target group is primary and middle school children in the age range of 7 - 15 years, and families with young children.
 The target group is inquisitive and intelligent.

 * **Message/Achieved action:**
-[^2]  -The website should be exciting, appealing, and informative [^2]  -The website should be user-friendly and easy to navigate on all devices.
+-The website should be exciting, appealing, and informative
+-The website should be user-friendly and easy to navigate on all devices
-[^2]  -The website should encourage the viewers to visit the museum
+-The website should encourage the viewers to visit the museum

 ## Built With
 * HTML